 The title may sound ambitious, but these factors are merely the developed forms of practices that we do in our everyday lives.

 The Seven Factors of Awakening is an ancient list of seven qualities that blossom within us as we become more aligned, aware, and balanced.
 These factors are mutually supportive, and can be seen as a progression moving from one to the next (or as the spokes of a wheel, with each spoke supporting the others).
-This list can help us find balance between various areas of our lives, and we use it as a foundation for the Longwalks personal Journal.
+This list can help us find balance between various areas of our lives.

 So what are the factors?